Professional 3D Printing Manufacturer from China

 Holly provides high-precision 3D printing services for sectors such as automotive, electronics, medical, and industrial equipment.
 We use advanced FDM, SLA, SLS, and SLM technology and offer more than 75 materials to create functional and saleable products.
 Our equipment achieves tolerances of ±0.1-0.2 mm, with a product defect rate of less than 0.03% over the past five years.
 We also provide free mold design analysis and part optimization before mold processing for production efficiency and quality assurance.

-Our 3D printing service supports a wide range of materials, including plastics, metals, and elastomers, to transform your 3D design into high-performance parts.
-We also offer a variety of post-processing techniques to enhance surface finish and mechanical properties.
+Our 3D printing service supports a wide range of materials including plastics, metals, and elastomers in order to produce your 3D model into high-performance components.
+We have also various options for post-processing to enhance the surface finish as well as the mechanical properties.

 At Holly, we are dedicated to delivering low-cost, high-performance 3D printing solutions with fast lead times, ideal for both prototype creation and series production of small series.
 Contact us today to learn more about our fast and trustworthy 3D printing service!